Pierre-Lannoy/wp-mailarchiver/readme.txt

 * to external alerting services, like Pushover or Slack;
 * to external testing & previewing services, like Litmus, MailerCheck or Email on Acid;
 * to external logging services, like Logentries / insightOps or Loggly;
-* to system loggers, like Syslog or Fluentd;
+* to system loggers, like Syslog or Fluentd.

+For a full list of supported - internal or third-party - services please, jump to the official [supported services list](https://perfops.one/mailarchiver#services).

 **MailArchiver** supports an extensive set of WP-CLI commands to: